lukejcollins/ansible-playbook/README.md

 3. **Install Tidal**: Installs the Tidal music streaming application from the Flathub repository via Flatpak.

+4. **Install Boxes**: Installs the Boxes VM management application from the Flathub repository via Flatpak.

-4. **Set Timezone**: Configures the system's timezone to Europe/London.
+5. **Set Timezone**: Configures the system's timezone to Europe/London.

+6. **Clone Powerlevel10k**: Clones the Powerlevel10k repo for terminal customisation.

+7. **Change shell to ZSH**: Changes the default shell to ZSH.

+8. **Download fonts**: Downloads the fonts required for Powerlevel10k setup.

+9. **Log out on completion**: The first time the script is run, it'll log out on completion to enable the shell change.

-The tasks are executed with elevated privileges (become) and are performed as the user `lukecollins`.
+The tasks which are executed with elevated privileges (become) are performed as the logged in user.

 ## Pre-requisites